Frequently Asked Questions

 Effective capacity is calculated from the frequency and quality of your submitted deadlines.
-If you have only been mining for a few hours, it will take some additional time for your true capacity to be realized.
-Your effective capacity on a pool will fluctuate (normally plus or minus 5% but sometimes up to 10%).
+If you have only been mining for a few hours, it will take some additional time for your actual capacity to be realized.
+Your effective capacity on a pool will fluctuate (typically plus or minus 5% but sometimes up to 10%).
 Setting a maximum reported deadline on some pools will lead to a better calculation of your effective capacity.
 Revisit this setting periodically for best results.

 If you have overlapping plots, your effective capacity will be lower than expected.

 Why are my plots being corrupted when GPU mining Burst and other coins?